Ph.D., M.A. University of Iowa

 Certificate in Filmmaking, New York University

 Dr. Ernesto R. Acevedo-Muñoz is the author of the books West Side Story as Cinema: The Making and Impact of an American Masterpiece (University Press of Kansas, 2013), Pedro Almodóvar (British Film Institute 2007/2009), and Buñuel and Mexico: The Crisis of National Cinema (University of California Press, 2003).
-His works have appeared in many journals and collections including Quarterly Review of Film & Video, Film & History, Lit, Letras peninsulares, Short Film Studies, Mise-au-Point, After Hitchcock, Authorship in Film Adaptation, Contemporary Spanish Cinema and Genre, A Companion to Luis Buñuel, Genre Gender Race and World Cinema, and Hollywood at the Intersection of Race and Identity.
+His works have appeared in many journals and collections including Quarterly Review of Film & Video, Film & History, Lit, Letras peninsulares, Short Film Studies, Mise-au-Point, After Hitchcock, Authorship in Film Adaptation, Contemporary Spanish Cinema and Genre, A Companion to Luis Buñuel, Genre Gender Race and World Cinema, Hollywood at the Intersection of Race and Identity, The Bloomsbury Companion to Stanley Kubrick, and The Cambridge Companion to West Side Story.
+From 2019 to 2022 he served as a member of the “Community Advisory Board” for Steven Spielberg’s West Side Story.

 Awards and other Works

-At CU he teaches courses on film theory and aesthetics, Latin American and Spanish cinemas and culture, Hollywood genres including “the Hollywood Musical,” “American Horror film,” “The Western & its contexts,” and the “James Bond” movies, and on directors Luis Buñuel and Pedro Almodóvar, Stanley Kubrick, and Alfred Hitchcock.
+At CU, he teaches courses on film theory and aesthetics, Latin American and Spanish cinemas and culture, Hollywood genres including “the Hollywood Musical,” “American Horror film,” “The Western & its contexts,” and the “James Bond” movies, on directors Luis Buñuel and Pedro Almodóvar, Stanley Kubrick, and Alfred Hitchcock.
+He is now faculty director of the Department’s “European Film & Culture” Seminar in Paris, France.
 Dr. Acevedo-Muñoz has spoken at conferences, symposia, and film festivals in the U.S., the U.K., Spain, Mexico, Canada, Venezuela, and Puerto Rico, his native country.
 He taught at NYU in Madrid (Spain), at the Cine Club Universitario of the State University of Zulia (Maracaibo, Venezuela), and with the “Semester at Sea” Program through nineteen countries and five continents around the world including Brazil, Morocco, Ghana, South Africa, Greece, Turkey, Malta, India, Vietnam, China, and Japan.
-Under his leadership, the Film Studies Program was promoted to Department status, granted its new name of “Cinema Studies & Moving Image Arts,” and has received national recognition including mentions in “Best Programs” lists in MovieMaker magazine, NoFilmSchool.com, Filmmaker magazine, and The Hollywood Reporter.
+Under his leadership, the Film Studies Program was promoted to Department status, granted its new name of “Cinema Studies & Moving Image Arts,” and has received national recognition including mentions in “Best Programs” list in MovieMaker magazine, NoFilmSchool.com, Filmmaker magazine, and The Hollywood Reporter.